How to Make Hard Cider (The Easy Way)

 In the United States, back in colonial times, most apples were pressed into cider.
 Since there was no refrigeration, the only fresh apple cider came right off the press.
 The rest was served fermented, or “hard”.

-The book Wild Fermentation notes that in Massachusetts in 1767, annual hard cider consumption was greater than 35 gallons per person.
-Given that alcohol is a natural preservative, inhibiting microbe growth, in many cases the stored fermented juice was likely safer than the drinking water.
+Per Wild Fermentation, annual hard cider consumption in Massachusetts in 1767 was greater than 35 gallons per person.
+Alcohol is a natural preservative, inhibiting microbe growth.
+In many cases the stored fermented juice was likely safer than the drinking water.

-Make Sure to Start with the Right Apple Juice or Sweet Cider
+Make Sure to Start with the Right Sweet Cider

-All you need to be a cider maker is apples or raw, sweet apple juice.
-The first two simple recipes use the naturally occurring wild yeasts found on the apples and in the air to do the fermenting.
-There is a risk that you could go past alcohol to vinegar, but I’ve had good results.
+All you need to be a hard cider maker is apples or raw, sweet apple cider.
+The first two hard cider recipes use the naturally occurring wild yeasts found on the apples and in the air to do the fermenting.

-Make sure to read the fine print on purchased products.
-Preservatives and pasteurization will inhibit fermentation.
-The heavy duty preservatives used to keep products shelf stable will kill even commercial yeast.
-Do not use sweet apple cider or juice with chemical preservatives such as Potassium Sorbate, Sodium Benzoate, etc – they will not ferment.
+Make sure to read the fine print on purchased sweet cider.
+Preservatives and pasteurization inhibit fermentation.
+Do not use sweet apple cider with chemical preservatives such as Potassium Sorbate, Sodium Benzoate, etc. They will not ferment.

 UV treated sweet cider will work for fermenting.
 Blends with vitamin C added are also acceptable.

-Can’t find raw apple juice with no additives?
-Go ahead and use your juicer, or if you want to ramp up production, buy or make your own cider press.
+Can’t find raw apple cider with no additives?
+Go ahead and use your juicer, or if you want to ramp up production, buy or make a cider press.
+We invested in a heavy duty cider press from Lehman’s that should last for many years with proper care.
+Here’s a shot of Duncan using the press with a family friend.

 Use apples that are clean and unspoiled – rot spots will spoil your ferment.
 Ugly apples are fine, and may even have more pronounced flavors that picture perfect apples.
 It’s great to use a mix of apple varieties, so you get a nice balance of tart and sweet.